lsirm12pl: An R package for latent space item response modeling: Conclusion

-The R package \pkg{lsirm12pl} is our first step to make the LSIRM approach applicable and usable in practice.
-The code is written using \pkg{Rcpp} \citep{Dirk2011, Dirk2013, Dirk2018} and \pkg{RcppArmadillo} \citep{Dirk2014} in R for efficient computation.
-For example, computing time was 2.06 mins for the first data example with 726 respondents and 56 test items with \code{lsirm1pl}.
-We will continue updating the package by incorporating additional modeling, data analysis, and visualization options to make the \pkg{lsirm12pl} package more useful in a wider range of situations.
+The R package \CRANpkg{lsirm12pl} is our first step in making the LSIRM approach more applicable and usable in practice.
+The code is written using \CRANpkg{Rcpp} \citep{Dirk2011, Dirk2013, Dirk2018} and \CRANpkg{RcppArmadillo} \citep{Dirk2014} in R for efficient computation.
+For example, in our first data example with 726 respondents and 56 test items, the computation time for one chain using a single core \code{lsirm1pl} was 1.93 minutes on an Apple M1 laptop.
+We provide additional details of our package implementation in the package GitHub site (\href{https://github.com/jiniuslab/lsirm12pl}{https://github.com/jiniuslab/lsirm12pl}).
+We will continue to update the package by incorporating additional modeling, data analysis, and visualization options to make the \CRANpkg{lsirm12pl} package more useful in a wider range of situations.
+For example, we are currently engaged in the development of other extensions, such as for ordinal and longitudinal data.
+As advancements are made, we will systematically include them in the software package.
+This ongoing development will further enhance the utility and applicability of the LSIRM in various practical scenarios.